kjwilder/lightsout/strategy.md

    *  If button 22 is on, push buttons 1, 2 and 3.
    *  If button 23 is on, push buttons 2 and 3.

-   For example, if button 21 is on, push buttons 1 and 2.
+   For example, if only button 21 is on, push buttons 1 and 2.
 If buttons 21 and 22 are on, push buttons 1 and 2, and then push buttons 1, 2 and 3.
 1. Repeat the first step.
 The puzzle will be solved.

 ## A few observations